Active Membership in this Society is limited to physicians and other scientists who are under the age of 65 and have the following qualifications:

 - The proposer will forward a completed application packet to the Membership Committee Chairman.
 This must include the candidate's curriculum vitae, completed application, proof of Board Certification, and documentation of urologic oncology procedures performed.

 - The proposer will select two members of the Society to serve as seconders and request that the seconders forward letters of recommendation directly to the Membership Committee Chairman.
 During their term of office, the Chairman and members of the Nominating Committee may not serve as seconders for any applicant.

-- Completed applications must be received by February 1 in order to be considered at the next annual meeting.
+- Completed applications must be received one month prior to the next annual meeting.